QuentinRa/blog.quentinra.dev/programming-languages/web/others/frameworks/django/index.md

 [Django](https://www.djangoproject.com/) is a python framework to create and deploy websites.
 It's not a framework and by default, it doesn't come bundled with much.

 * A default install page
-* An administration page at `/admin/` to create accounts
+* An administration panel at `/admin/` to manage accounts

 Django is then extended by writing python code and adding django applications such as `djangorestframework` for a REST API.
 </div><div>